 CLARK KENT and Lois Lane, star reporters of the Daily Planet, drove through the main entrance of "Happyland," Metropolis' new luxurious amusement park.
+Kent pressed down on the luxurious amusement park.
 Kent pressed down on the brake and the car came to a slow stop just outside the tent marked "Temporary Office."
 As the mild, gentle-looking reporter turned to help Lois from her seat, they could hear voices, rising in anger from the tent: